ceramic-engine/ceramic/README.md

 - Start with the introduction: [Discover ceramic, a cross-platform and open-source 2D framework](https://jeremyfa.com/what-is-ceramic-engine/)
 - Then, continue with the [Getting Started with ceramic](https://jeremyfa.com/getting-started-with-ceramic/) guide to create your first project.
 - Find some more info on the [Wiki Page](https://github.com/ceramic-engine/ceramic/wiki).
+- Check the [Ceramic API docs](https://ceramic-engine.com/api/) (still rough, will be improved).
+- Take a look at the [Samples repository](https://github.com/ceramic-engine/ceramic-samples/) to see small example projects that demonstrate ceramic features (new samples will be added on a regular basis).

 ## Why ceramic?